 In this step we have to find the hills of the community landscape representing the overlapping communities of the original network.
-In the case of local maxima-based hill determination methods described in this section, we first identify the module-cores, i.e. the links or connected plateau of links (hills or highlands), which have a local maximum on the community landscape (for illustration, see Figure S4).
-For the assignment of links (and nodes) to module-cores we may use any module membership assignment methods described in Section V.2., such as the GradientHill, the ProportionalHill or the TotalHill methods.
+In the case of PeakHill methods described in this section, we first identify the module-cores, i.e. the links or connected plateau of links (hills or highlands), which have a local maximum on the community landscape (for illustration, see Figure S4).
+For the assignment of links (and elements) to module-cores we may use any module membership assignment methods described in Section V.2., such as the GradientHill, the ProportionalHill or the TotalHill methods.

 As it can be seen on Figure S4, it is also possible to define modules by simple horizontal cuts on the community landscape.
+This method is described by the ThresholdHill method.
 First, we will describe this method in detail, then we will continue with the identification of local maxima, and finally we will introduce three module membership assignment methods (the GradientHill, the ProportionalHill and the TotalHill methods) yielding overlapping modules.

-1. Horizontal cut of the centrality landscape as a detection threshold of previous community detection methods
+1. ThresholdHill: Horizontal cut of the community landscape as a detection threshold of previous community detection methods

-To represent the modularization methods yielding partitions of the network in the ModuLand method family we discuss the centrality threshold-based hill determination method.
+To represent the modularization methods yielding partitions of the network in the ModuLand method family we discuss the ThresholdHill hill finder method.
 Most previous clustering or divisive methods of network community detection (see Table S2) can be represented as a horizontal cut of the community landscape.
 Cutting the community landscape at an appropriately selected height, these methods treat the connected subgraphs above (or occasionally: below) this horizontal plane as network modules (see Figure S4).
-If we treat the nodes having no links above the horizontal cutting height as separate modules, we have assigned all nodes to the community structure.
+If we treat the elements having no links above the horizontal cutting height as separate modules, we have assigned all elements to the community structure.
 These methods result in distinct network modules (having no overlaps) like in case of the widely used Girvan and Newman method (Girvan and Newman, 2002; 2004).

 The horizontal cut model (making a visually conceivable meaning for the detection limit of network communities) helps us to explain why conventional methods are successful only seldom in finding big and small communities at the same time.
 These methods either raise the detection limit too high, and find only the largest communities, or set the detection limit too low, where most of the overlapping, large communities are already merged.
 This is called as the giant-component problem of the community detection methods, since by setting the detection limit too low, the modules collapse to a single giant-component (Berry et al., 2009; Fortunato, 2007; Fortunato and Barthélemy, 2007; Kumpula et al., 2007).
 The effect of the gradual shift in the detection limit on the development of more and more details of the modular network structure can be nicely followed in the hierarchical clustering methods.
 Another solution to find both small and large communities, if we simplify the network by leaving out the links below an appropriately selected arbitrary link weight threshold (Palla et al., 2005).
 This network simplification makes the communities more isolated, and enables to lower the detection limit to see smaller communities but leaving larger communities still more-less separated showing only a reasonably minor overlap.
-As we will describe in Section V.2., local maxima-based hill determination methods solve the giant-component problem, since they find the smaller and larger modules simultaneously.
+As we will describe in Section V.2., the PeakHill methods (the determination of hills and highlands of the community landscape based on the finding of local-maximas first) solve the giant-component problem, since they finds the smaller and larger modules simultaneously.